-4. Margot Kidder – Best known for her role as Lois Lane in the 1970s and 1980s Superman movies, Margot Kidder had a widely publicized manic episode in April 1996.
+4. Margot Kidder – Margot Kidder was best known for her role as Lois Lane in the 1970s and 1980s Superman movies.
+Kidder had a widely publicized manic episode in April 1996.
 She disappeared for three days, having become a street person.
 She was found in a backyard by a homeowner and was taken by Los Angeles police to Olive View Medical Center in a distressed state.
 She was later placed in psychiatric care.
-Kidder has suffered from bipolar disorder ever since she tried to commit suicide in her teens.
-Kidder uses nutritional therapy and is a strong advocate for mental health and alternative treatments.5.
-Carrie Fisher – Star Wars actress Carrie Fisher had struggled with crippling depression for much of her life, and at times relied on illegal drugs to self-medicate.
+The late actress has suffered from bipolar disorder ever since she was a teen.
+When she was alive, she used nutritional therapy and was a strong advocate for mental health and alternative treatments.5.
+Carrie Fisher – Star Wars actress Carrie Fisher struggled with crippling depression for much of her life, and at times relied on illegal drugs to self-medicate.
 The late actress was eventually put on anti-depression drugs, but they made her worse, until she found what worked for her.
-On the Oprah Winfrey Show she opened up about her bipolar disorder and her treatment, “…It feels like my brain gets moored down in cement and it kind of blows that apart.
+On the Oprah Winfrey Show she opened up about her bipolar disorder and treatment, “…It feels like my brain gets moored down in cement and it kind of blows that apart.
 You can move on from whatever feelings you cannot resolve through therapy and medications.”
-Fisher said that shock therapy helps treat her manic depression, which she was diagnosed with in her early twenties.
+Fisher said that shock therapy helped treat her manic depression, which she was diagnosed with in her early twenties.
 She said the disorder was due partly from growing up in the shadow of her very famous mother, Debbie Reynolds, and father, singer Eddie Fisher.
-“My self-image is just whacked from having the movie star mom,” said the actress.